Gilberto Ramírez vs David Benavidez (Recap Pending)Gilberto Ramírez vs David Benavidez (Recap Pending)

 Advertisement

-Gilberto Ramírez vs David Benavidez: Preview & Betting Tips
+Gilberto Ramírez vs David Benavidez (Recap Pending)

 Gilberto Ramírez meets David Benavidez on 3 May 2026 in a middleweight clash that pairs experience against explosive power.
 Ramírez, the Mexican southpaw, brings a 49–1 record and four centimetres of height advantage to the ring.
 Benavidez, unbeaten at 31–0 with 25 stoppages, drops down a weight class seeking fresh scalps and the type of marquee win that elevates careers.